 Being charged with DUI in Westmoreland County or elsewhere in Pennsylvania can be a scary experience, and one that can have lasting repercussions on your life.
 Facing the charge of DUI is nothing if not unnerving, which is why having seasoned, aggressive representation for your DUI case important.
-If you are facing Westmoreland County DUI charges, you need to contact our DUI arrests attorney to assess your case and formulate your defense.
+If you are facing Westmoreland County DUI charges, you need to contact our skilled DUI attorney to assess your case and formulate your defense.

 You probably have a slew of questions about your DUI case.
 You may be wondering if you will go to jail, lose your driving privileges, and be assessed a fine.
 You may also have questions about mandates to attend driving school, how the DUI will affect your criminal record, and if your insurance rates will go up.
 The answers to these questions depend largely on whether or not you have been convicted of or plead guilty to DUI in the past.

 While getting charged with a DUI is always a big deal, if it is your first DUI, the penalties may be less than if it is a subsequent charge.
 However, the severity of penalties even in a first-time DUI depends on your blood alcohol concentration at the time of your arrest.
 Pennsylvania orders impairment based on blood alcohol criteria.
 If your BAC is between .08 and .099, then you may face only fines and probation.
 However, if your BAC was .10 or more or if you were impaired by a controlled substance while driving, you may face six months in jail, suspension of your license, fines of up to $5,000, a possible treatment for alcohol or drugs, and DUI school.
 In addition, even a first-time conviction of DUI goes on your permanent record, which means that future employers and others (including auto insurers) will be able to see that you were convicted of DUI.